gosson/tugboat/AGF/101-Governance-for-speed-and-scale..md

 Similar references are easy to find in Leading Change by John Kotter, highlighting core principles in “Establishing a Sense of Urgency.”
 Most especially note the reference of change agents ratio to organization size (10:100 for significant change;
 15K+:100K to product significant change).
-Manyreferences have highlighted what most should already intuitively know:
+Many references have highlighted what most should already intuitively know:
 -starting the change is easy
 -growing the change is complex and often wrought with unforeseen difficulties